FAQEUCyber Resilience Act

 No.

-Shared branding, industrial design, or platform naming does not by itself justify one CRA family file.
-The relevant question remains whether the products share the same security-relevant design, intended purpose, and cybersecurity risk profile.
+Shared branding, industrial design, SKU naming, or platform marketing does not by itself justify one CRA family file.
+The relevant question remains whether the products share the same security-relevant design, intended purpose, software and hardware boundary, remote dependencies, update mechanism, vulnerability handling process, and cybersecurity risk profile.

 If variants are similar enough, is the manufacturer required to use one family-wide CRA file?